cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 is a separate instance of the Python Package Index that allows you to try distribution tools and processes without affecting the real index.

+Sign up at TestPyPI, and
+grant GitHub Actions permission to upload to TestPyPI:

+1. Go to the Account Settings on TestPyPI, generate an API token, and copy it.
+2. Go to the repository settings on GitHub, and add a secret named `TEST_PYPI_TOKEN` with the token you just copied.

 The following GitHub workflow
 builds and uploads your package to TestPyPI from the master branch of your repository: